Bucket Notifications

 Asynchronous vs synchronous bucket notifications

-AIStor supports either asynchronous (default) or synchronous bucket notifications for all remote targets.
+MinIO AIStor supports either asynchronous (default) or synchronous bucket notifications for all remote targets.

-With asynchronous delivery, AIStor sends the event to the configured remote and does not wait for a response before continuing to the next event.
+With asynchronous delivery, MinIO AIStor sends the event to the configured remote and does not wait for a response before continuing to the next event.
 Asynchronous bucket notification prioritizes sending events with the risk of some events being lost if the remote target has a transient issue during transit or processing.

-With synchronous delivery, AIStor sends the event to the configured remote and then waits for the remote to confirm a successful receipt before continuing to the next event.
+With synchronous delivery, MinIO AIStor sends the event to the configured remote and then waits for the remote to confirm a successful receipt before continuing to the next event.
 Synchronous bucket notification prioritizes delivery of events with the risk of a slower event-send rate and queue fill.

 To enable synchronous bucket notifications for all configured remote targets, use either of the following settings:

-For synchronous and asynchronous events, AIStor maintains a per-remote queue where it stores unsent and pending events.
+For synchronous and asynchronous events, MinIO AIStor maintains a per-remote queue where it stores unsent and pending events.
 The queue limit defaults to 100000.

-AIStor discards new events when the queue is full.
+MinIO AIStor discards new events when the queue is full.

-You can increase the queue size as necessary to better accommodate the rate of event send and processing of the AIStor deployment and remote target.
+You can increase the queue size as necessary to better accommodate the rate of event send and processing of the MinIO AIStor deployment and remote target.
 Use the QUEUE_LIMIT environment variable or configuration setting for your notification method to modify this limit.

 Supported S3 event types

-AIStor bucket notifications are compatible with Amazon S3 Event Notifications.
+MinIO AIStor bucket notifications are compatible with Amazon S3 Event Notifications.
 This section lists all supported events.

-Object Events
+Object events

-AIStor supports triggering notifications on the following S3 object events:
+MinIO AIStor supports triggering notifications on the following S3 object events:

-Object Accessed
+Object accessed

 • s3:ObjectAccessed:Get